utkarshban/take-home-test/README.md

 There are two ways to get this project working.

 ### 1 If you have Docker installed and setup, follow these steps to use the docker image from the repo:
- - download the zipped docker image `take-home-test.tar`
+ - download the zipped docker image `take-home-test.tar` from this [Google Drive link](https://drive.google.com/file/d/1m9a1wmfc_BQWQhUOtBRvC4e7Y04heF47/view?usp=sharing).
  - `cd` into the directory where the zipped image is downloaded
  - run `docker load < take-home-test.tar` (Use Command Prompt, not PowerShell)
  - run `docker run -p 5000:5000 take-home-test`